WolframRhodium/Super-Resolution-Zoo/EDSR/info.md

-**Note**: Residual scaling has been excluded in the model's definition.
+**Note**: Pre-processing has been included in the model's definition (The range of input and output has been set to 1).
+Residual scaling is also removed if the factor is 1.

 ```python
 # EDSR_baseline_x2